Movies

 Greetings, True Believers!

-As we continue through Phase 5, let’s take a deep breath.
+Heading into Phase 6, let’s take a deep breath.

 Assembling this page was an interesting exercise.
 After matching up the reviews published in the mighty Mattopia Times with the release dates and box office results, I now understand why I was getting rather cranky during Phase 3, around the time of Guardians Vol. 2 and Ragnarok.
 That's when the schedule ramped up from two episodes to three per year (plus Marvel's non-MCU titles plus the DC slate of also-rans) and by then my patience with boss battles was already wearing thin.
 It was a state of "CGI candy" sugar shock.